Jake-Moore/KamiCommon/README.md

    - This feature requires that each plugin repository using auto update have a configured GitHub action to publish a release for each version
    - Probably best to contact me if you're interested in using this feature with your own plugin
 - **Commands Library** for subcommand management (forked from the MassiveCore commands system)
-  - WIP Documentatiin (see MassiveCore development guide for now)
+  - WIP Documentation (see MassiveCore development guide for now)
 - **Config Management**
   - Java Classes (They work on their own, and you can extend if additional features are needed.)
     - KamiConfig (for spigot plugin configs)